Keflavík International Airport: New passenger terminal

+Other history

 The two 10000 ft and 200 ft runways were large enough to support NASA's Space Shuttle as well as the Antonov An-225.
 On 29 June 1999, Concorde G-BOAA flew from Heathrow Airport to Reykjavík (Keflavik airport).
 The Concorde had been there earlier.
-The airport is also an important emergency landing runway for large aircraft in transatlantic operation in the ETOPS system, which requires aircraft to always have less than a certain flight time from a suitable landing site.
-The United States military base closed down in 2006.
+Due to its location, the airport is also an important diversion landing site for large aircraft in transatlantic ETOPS operations.

+Since 2000

+The terminal was extended with the opening of the South Building in 2001, to comply with the requirements of the Schengen Agreement.
+The North Building was enlarged and finished in 2007.

+The United States military base, NASKEF, closed down in 2006 and was handed over to the Icelandic Government.
+The original Keflavík passenger terminal, built in 1949 and defunct since 1987, was demolished in 2018.

+In 2014, a high-speed airport rail link to Reykjavík was proposed, which would be Iceland's first passenger railway.
+As of 2023, proposals have not progressed past the planning phase but the route is safeguarded in local and airport masterplans.